The University of Law: 21st century

 The summer of 2015 also saw a restructuring of the university's governance.
 The provost, Andrea Nollent, also assumed the role of Chief Academic Officer.
 John Latham, who had been its CEO and president since 2014 and had overseen the sale of The University of Law to Global University Systems, resigned by "mutual consent".
 The office of president became a non-executive position and was assumed by Lord Grabiner.
 David Johnston, the former chief operating officer, took over as CEO.
 Johnston was subsequently replaced as CEO by economist Stelios Platis in April 2016.
 In turn, Platis stepped down in October 2016 and was replaced by Professor Andrea Nollent, who serves as both CEO and Vice-Chancellor.

 In September 2018, Lord Neuberger of Abbotsbury, the former president of the Supreme Court of the United Kingdom, was appointed to succeed Dame Fiona Woolf as the university's chancellor.

+In 2019, the university was registered with the Office for Students as an "Approved (fee cap)" provider, making it eligible for public teaching grants and full loan support for its students.

 On 4 January 2021, Legal Practice Course students complained that the university had given them an exam on a topic they hadn't yet been taught.
 The university apologised for the mix-up.

 On 27 January 2021, it was reported that The University of Law's owner Global University Systems was looking to sell a portion of its stake in the university.